manfeltor/leadsmanager/README.md

 - **public API for data fetching**
   Generate a public API for main data fetching like submissions, users matirx and their respective log activity and analysis results

+- **Frontend Design Enhancement**
+  Upgrade the frontend framework to a more modern and visually appealing technology, improving both user experience and aesthetic quality.

 ---